 Often, this "negotiated price" will be a simple discount that reflects an actual price that the Host Blue pays to your health care provider.
-Sometimes, it is an estimated price that takes into account special arrangements with your health care provider or provider group that may include types of settlements, incentive payments, and/or other credits or charges.
-Occasionally, it may be an average price, based on a discount that results in expected average savings for similar types of health care providers after taking into account the same types of transactions as with an estimated price.
+Sometimes, it is an estimated price that considers special arrangements with your health care provider or provider group that may include types of settlements, incentive payments, and/or other credits or charges.
+Occasionally, it may be an average price, based on a discount that results in expected average savings for similar types of health care providers after considering the same types of transactions as with an estimated price.

-Estimated pricing and average pricing, going forward, also take into account adjustments to correct for over- or underestimation of modifications of past pricing for the types of transaction modifications noted above.
+Estimated pricing and average pricing, going forward, also consider adjustments to correct for overor underestimation of modifications of past pricing for the types of transaction modifications noted above.
 However, such adjustments won't affect the price we use for your claim because they won't be applied retroactively to claims already paid.